pradeepngupta/BeyondTheStack---Newsletter/Edition 10 - Missed Notification can Cause Sales Loss/edition.md

 Firebase Cloud Functions for event-triggered follow-ups

 CRM workflows in HubSpot or Zoho

+##### 📒 **Visitor Log Register at Physical Stores / Learning Centers**

+Most places maintain a physical visitor log — but what happens next?

+👉 A smarter approach is to **digitize the visitor register** using a simple tool like Google Forms.
+When a visitor submits their name and number:

+* It auto-updates a Google Sheet
+* Triggers a follow-up reminder for the owner via WhatsApp, SMS, or push notification
+* Optionally creates a calendar task for a scheduled callback

+This ensures no lead goes cold due to human oversight and makes the follow-up cadence automated and timely — even in offline-first businesses.

 📊 Log everything — including notification sends, delivery receipts, opens, and bounces — for observability and feedback loops.